Bruce Gilley: Biography

-The Case for Colonialism
+"The Case for Colonialism"

-Gilley's article "The case for colonialism" was published in an advance online version of the Third World Quarterly in 2017, against the recommendation of its reviewers.
-According to Gilley, colonialism was both objectively beneficial (the benefits outweighed the harms) and subjectively legitimate (it was accepted by large portions of the local population).
+Gilley's article "The Case for Colonialism" was published in an advance online version of the Third World Quarterly in 2017.
+According to Gilley, colonialism was both objectively beneficial and subjectively legitimate.
 Consequently, the author calls for a revival of colonialism.
 The article was controversial both for its argument and for its subsequent withdrawal, and resulted in a debate about academic standards and peer review.
-Fifteen members of the journal's board resigned over the issue.
-Critics described the article as low-quality and said that it was published, over the objections of reviewers, as a form of academic clickbait.
-The article was ultimately retracted with Gilley's assent and re-published in the conservative National Association of Scholars' journal Academic Questions in April 2018.
+Fifteen members of the journal's board resigned over the publishing of the paper.
+Critics described the article as low-quality and said that it was published, over the objections of reviewers, and as a form of academic clickbait.

+Board member Noam Chomsky argued that it is "pretty clear that proper procedures were not followed in publishing the article, but I think retraction is a mistake – and also opens very dangerous doors ...
+Rebuttal offers a great opportunity for education, not only in this case."

+Gilley in 2017 "asked" the journal to withdraw his paper, while saying, "I regret the pain and anger that it has caused for many people".

+The article was re-published in the journal of conservative 501(c)(3) advocacy organization National Association of Scholars in April 2018.
+NAS' own editor wrote that "serious threats of violence against the editor led the journal to withdraw the article" and that Chomsky had "rallied to his [Gilley's] defense".

 When asked if it would be ethical to publish a paper making a case for genocide, Gilley said, "I think everyone would agree, [genocide] is a moral wrong" but that he did not believe colonialism was a moral wrong.

-Geographer Reuben Rose-Redwood argued that there is a documented connection between colonialism and genocide.
-In the spring of 2022, Gilley responded to many of his critics in a second article entitled 'The Case for Colonialism: A Response to My Critics'.
+In the spring of 2022, Gilley responded to many of his critics in a second article entitled "The Case for Colonialism: A Response to My Critics".
+In 2023, he followed this with a full-length book, The Case for Colonialism.

 The Last Imperialist

-Gilley's biography of Sir Alan Burns, entitled The Last Imperialist: Sir Alan Burns's Epic Defense of the British Empire, was withdrawn from publishing by Rowman & Littlefield after J. Moufawad-Paul started a petition, which gained over 1000 signatories, saying the author espoused a "pro-colonial" and "white nationalist" perspective.
+Gilley's biography of Sir Alan Burns, entitled The Last Imperialist: Sir Alan Burns's Epic Defense of the British Empire, was withdrawn from publishing by Rowman & Littlefield after J. Moufawad-Paul started a petition, which gained more than 1,000 signatories, saying the author espoused a "pro-colonial" and "white nationalist" perspective.
 Gilley defended the book by saying it had passed a peer-review procedure and was endorsed by historians Tirthankar Roy and Jeremy Black; Roy confirmed that it had been peer-reviewed and that he had endorsed it and stated that "[t]hat it could be an apology for empires ... never crossed my mind, I do not think this book is one".
 The book was published by conservative publishing house Regnery Gateway in September 2021.